floriqn/floriqn/README.md

 </p>

 <p align=center>
   Junior developer, graduated in 2020 🏫 Confirmed in HTML (can I say confirmed for HTML ? 🤔), I love CSS 😂 (Bootstrap but I prefer the vanilla CSS => SCSS).
 Familiar with php and Symfony framework, I also use vanilla JavaScript, TypeScript for Angular.
-H
 </p>